 - A certificate of attendance will be requested upon return from the stay abroad.

 - Consult AMU’s international relations page and your university’s international relations page for advice before you leave.
-In view of the current pandemic, in case this mobility project cannot be carried out, we recommend that you have a plan B (internship at your home university or distance work on already acquired data, for example).
+In case this mobility project cannot be carried out, we recommend that you have a plan B (internship at your home university, for example).

 Application file and documents to be provided